Last update: 2024-04-14

 How we protect your data

-• We don’t ask you for more information than necessary.
-I don’t know why companies find that so difficult.
+- We don’t ask you for more information than necessary.
+I don’t know why companies find that concept so difficult.

-• I’ve got better things to do than monitor IP address logs.
+- I’ve got better things to do than monitor IP address logs until a script-kiddie pisses me off.

 What data breach procedures we have in place

-None.
+Absolutely None.
 Assume everything you enter will be made public.
-However, again, your exposure is extremely low because we don’t ask for things.
+Your exposure is extremely low because we don’t ask for things.

 What third parties we receive data from